 It is part of the Inspector Rebus #20, series and is a This detective mystery is a hardcover edition that was published by Little Brown & Company on January 19, 2016 and has 352 pages.

 Other books in this series include A Good Hanging

-Other books by this author include Exit Music, The Complaints, Impossible Dead, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Rather Be the Devil
+Other books by this author which I have reviewed include Exit Music, The Complaints, Impossible Dead, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Rather Be the Devil

 Twentieth in the Inspector Rebus and fifth in the Malcolm Fox detective mystery series set in Edinburgh and revolving around the protagonists of both series: John Rebus, a retired detective, and Detective Malcolm Fox, formerly of Internal Affairs.

 Fox and Rebus share the limelight in this.
 It’s an interesting combination of, I don’t know, motives?
 Rebus has retired and yet he keeps coming back, insinuating himself in everywhere.
 Thank god, lol!
 I do enjoy him and his stubbornness.
 They try keeping him out, and it’s totally useless effort on their part *more laughter*.
 Rebus also makes an excellent point about feet on the ground and a past knowledge and acquaintance with the bad guys.

 Fox’s conflict in this is manifold.
 He wants to impress his dying father.
 He needs to be useful in his job.
 And yet he’s also wondering if he’s cut out for anything but Professional Standards.
 I’m curious if Rankin is using Even Dogs in the Wild to transition us over to Fox because he has Rebus advising Fox on how best to go about detecting, using his strengths.